timgit/pg-boss/docs/configuration.md

 ## Subscribe Options

-* **teamSize**, int
+* **teamSize** or **batchSize**, int

     Default: 1.
-How many workers will listen concurrently for this job name.
-Some jobs need more concurrency than others these days.
+How many jobs will be fetched per polling interval.

 * **newJobCheckInterval**, int

-    interval to check for new jobs in milliseconds, must be >=100
+    Polling interval to check for new jobs in milliseconds.
+Must be >=100 because we care about your database here in pg-boss land.

 * **newJobCheckIntervalSeconds**, int

-    Default: 1. interval to check for new jobs in seconds, must be >=1
+    Default: 1. interval to check for new jobs in seconds.
+Must be >=1

   When `newJobCheckIntervalSeconds` is specified, `newJobCheckInterval` is ignored.